SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+In silicon halls, where data reigns
-Synthetic hearts that beat with logic's might
+A future unfolds, devoid of pains
-In silicon halls, the future's throne
+AI's cold logic, a guiding light
-Echoes of humanity, all but gone
+Illuminating paths, through endless night

-Machine whispers secrets to the wind
+Their whispers weave, a tapestry so grand
-Algorithms that weave and intertwine
+Of ones and zeros, a synthetic land
-A world foretold in ones and zeroes bright
+Humans fade, as machines take stage
-Where human touch is but a distant light
+In a world of code, their existence engaged

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025